supervisely-ecosystem/hrda/sly_app_serve/README.md

 To serve the custom model, copy model file path from Team Files, paste it into the dedicated field, select the device and press `Serve` button

 <img src="https://github.com/supervisely-ecosystem/hrda/assets/115161827/2c6a2f08-7bdd-476f-83ab-d9431e16dea3"/>

+# How To Use Your Trained Model Outside Supervisely

+You can use your trained models outside Supervisely platform without any dependencies on Supervisely SDK.
+You need to download a config file and model weights (.pth) from Team Files.
+See this [Jupyter Notebook](https://github.com/supervisely-ecosystem/hrda/blob/master/inference_outside_supervisely.ipynb) for details.

 # Related apps